 - Weakness in hand with diminished grip strength

-- Diminished sensation and fine motor control in the hand causing you to drop objects or have difficulty in handling small objects
+- Diminished sensation and fine motor control in the hand, causing you to drop objects or have difficulty in handling small objects

 - Muscle wasting in the hand and permanent nerve damage, if left untreated

 Diagnosis of Cubital Tunnel Syndrome

 Your physician will review your medical history and perform a thorough physical examination of your elbow.